AERodgers/Phonetics-Teaching-Resources/Transcription Practice/Nonpulmonic Consonants/README.md

 # Identification and Transcription of non-pulmonic consonants

-## TASK

-* Listen to each nonsense words and write a narrow phonetic transcription.
+* Listen to each nonsense word in the recordings folder and write a narrow phonetic transcription.
 * Pay attention to pulmonic and non-pulmonic sounds.
 * There is no need to use diacritics.